Marguerite Harrison: Military Intelligence operative

-Harrison spied for the United States in the Soviet Union and Japan.
+Harrison later spied for the United States in the Soviet Union and Japan.
 She arrived in the Soviet Union in 1920 as an Associated Press correspondent and assessed Bolshevik economic strengths and weakness and assisted American political prisoners.
 She was detained in the infamous Russian prison Lubyanka for 10 months, where she contracted tuberculosis.
 Because of pressure applied by her influential contacts, such as Maryland senator Joseph I. France, she was eventually set free in exchange for food and other aid to the Soviet Union.
 She was arrested again in 1923 in China and was taken to Moscow, but was released before her trial after she was recognized by an American aid worker.

 These experiences, and those of her fellow prisoners, are related in two of Harrison's books: Marooned in Moscow: the Story of an American Woman Imprisoned in Russia (1921) and Unfinished Tales from a Russian Prison (1923).
 She expressed her views of the Soviet Union and China as world forces in her book Red Bear or Yellow Dragon (1924).
-These books, along with her volume Asia Reborn (1928), comprise her major publications on Asia.
+A fourth book, Asia Reborn, was published in 1928.

 Harrison was an important member and sponsor of the production team responsible for the classic ethnographic film Grass (1925).
 Harrison had met producer Merian C. Cooper at a ball in Warsaw during the early days of the Russo-Polish conflict and provided him with food, books and blankets when he was taken prisoner by the Russians in 1920 and sent to work in a prison camp.
 Grass depicts the annual migration of the Bakhtiari, an Iranian tribe who herded their livestock through snow-bound mountain passes under conditions of great hardship to reach high-altitude summer grasslands and then to return to lower elevations for the winter.
 Harrison appears as herself in her role as a reporter in the film.
 Cooper's co-producer Ernest B. Schoedsack opined years later that Harrison had not done "a damn thing" during the expedition.